-- Student is required to repeat the course(s), preceptorship(s), or clerkship(s) in which there is a deficiency.
+- Student is required to repeat the course(s), preceptorship(s), clerkship(s), or other educational activity in which there is a deficiency.

 - Student is required to repeat the academic year.

-- Student is recommended for suspension from the College.
+- Student is recommended for a leave of absence or suspension from the College.

 - Student is recommended for dismissal from the College.

-A student who is required to repeat an academic year or is suspended or dismissed from the College may appeal this decision to the Dean within ten (10) working days of his/her notification of the decision to repeat, suspend or dismiss.
-The Dean may, at his discretion, convene a five-member Faculty Appeals Committee for a review of the decision.
+A student who is required to repeat an academic year or is suspended or dismissed from the College may appeal this decision to the Dean according to the guidelines in the University Student Handbook.
+The Dean may, at his/her discretion, convene a Faculty Appeals Committee for a review of the decision.
 The charge of the Faculty Appeals Committee will not be to repeat the deliberations of the Committee on Student Progress, but rather to determine whether or not the following conditions apply to the original decision:

 - New information is available at this time that was not available to the original recommending committee (CSP), or

-- Evidence exists that the decision that the recommending committee reached was capricious or arbitrary, or
+- Evidence exists that the decision the recommending committee reached was capricious or arbitrary, or

 - Consequence of the deliberation (e.g., dismissal, etc.) is unusually harsh or unfair.